ShujiaHuang/qmplot/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 This is the simplest way to plot manhattan and QQ plots if you already
-have PLINK2.x associtation output.
+have PLINK2.x association output.
 You can directly type
 ``qmplot --help`` and will find all the options below:

 .. code:: bash